mariadb-corporation/MaxScale/maxscale-system-test/JENKINS.md

 [destroy](http://max-tst-01.mariadb.com:8089/view/axilary/job/destroy/) against your 'target'

 This job also have to be executed if test run job crashed or it was interrupted.

-In case of build or test job crash, interruption, Jenkins crash during Vagrant operation it is possible that Vagrant lock stays in locked state and no other job can progress (job can be started, but it is waiting for Vagrant lock - '/home/vagrant/vagrant_lock' can be seen in the job log).
-In this case lock can be removed by [remove_lock](http://max-tst-01.mariadb.com:8089/view/axilary/job/remove_lock/) job.